amazon-ion/ion-docs/_books/ion-1-1/src/macros/system_macros.md

 ```

 #### `set_macros`
-Sets the local symbol table, preserving any symbols in the symbol table.
+Sets the local macro table, preserving any symbols in the symbol table.

 ```ion
 (macro set_macros (macros*)